Many Muslims ask if they can celebrate Holi with their Hindu friends or is it Halal or Haram in Islam. We are going to answer that question today.

 Holi is the festival of Hindus, also known as the festival of Colors, as people throw colors at each other and dance all day and light bonfires.
-Their belief is that by throwing colors, dancing and lighting bonfires they’re driving all the evil spirits away.
+They believe that they’re driving all evil spirits away by throwing colors, dancing, and lighting bonfires.

-It is in reality, a “Festival of Hindus“, they have their firm belief that on the day of Holi the “evil gods” were destroyed by “good gods“.
-And it is the part of their religion, which is completely based on idol worshipping and myths.
+It is, in reality, a “Festival of Hindus” they have their firm belief that on the day of Holi, the “evil gods” were destroyed by “good gods.”
+And it is the part of their religion that is completely based on idol worship and myths.

 What Hadiths and Quran Say About Celebrating Holi in Islam

 Sahih Hadiths suggest that it is not allowed to participate in the festivals of disbelievers.
 When Hindus in India are oppressing Muslims and burning them alive just because they eat beef, still you’d want to “celebrate” it with them?